WHAT IS AN OPTOMETRIST?

-Like most admissions commitees, Optometry Schools are looking for "well-rounded" applicants.
+Like most admissions committees, Optometry Schools are looking for "well-rounded" applicants.
 This will include your extracurricular, volunteering, leadership and clinical experiences.
 Below are a list of suggestions for experience.
 Visit the links in the additional resources section at the bottom of this page for more information.
 Students interested in becoming an Opthamologist will need to attend Medical School and should visit the Pre-Medical Studies page.

 - Shadowing Optometrists and Ophthalmologists